FelixPriori/side-quests/README.md

 ### Getting the back-end ready:

-1. Go to the back-end directory and run `npm install` to install all the dependencies;
+1. Go to the "back-end" directory and run `npm install` to install all the dependencies
-2. Create a psql database, and seed it from the root directory `\i back-end/db/db_setup`;
+2. Create a psql database, e.g. `create database sidequests;` using the psql client
+3. Create a new psql user, e.g. `create user quester;` using the psql client
+4. Seed the database from the root directory `\i back-end/db/db_setup` (note: this will drop your db tables if they already exist)
-3. Make a copy of the `.env.example`, rename it to `.env`, and fill in all the details;
+5. Make a copy of the `.env.example`, rename it to `.env`, and fill in the db config details
-4. Run `npm run dev`.
+6. Run `npm run dev`

 ### Getting the front-end ready:

-1. Go to the client directory and run `npm install` to install all the dependencies;
+1. Go to the "client" directory and run `npm install` to install all the dependencies
-2. Make sure the back-end is ready and running;
+2. Make sure the back-end is ready and running
-3. Run `npm start`;
+3. Run `npm start`
-4. Go to http://localhost:3000 and enjoy _Side-Quests_.
+4. Go to http://localhost:3000 and enjoy _Side-Quests_!

 ## Stacks

 ### Front End

-* React
+- React
-* Scss
+- Scss
-* Bootstrap
+- Bootstrap

 ### Back End

-* Express.js
+- Express.js
-* Node.js
+- Node.js

 ### Database

-* PostgreSQL
+- PostgreSQL

 ## Finished Product